Why are Citations Important in a Research Paper?

 Results | Present your findings, often using tables and figures.
 It's crucial to report your results objectively. |

-Discussion | Interprets your results, relates them to your research question, and discusses their implications.
+Discussion | Interprets your results, relate them to your research question, and discusses their implications.
 May also suggest areas for future research. |

 References | Lists all the sources you cited in your paper, including books, articles, and other materials. |